 Fast forward two years and things were improving but not fast enough.
 People were still at financial institutions in this country, and half saw the new President as part of the problem, and half saw him as a savior.

 Framed by the context of a divided electorate came the Supreme Court’s decision in Citizens United v.
 F.E.C.
-The decision gave legal support to the concept that corporations have the same rights as individual people.

 The wealthy were now free to donate any amount of money to their preferred candidates and remain in the shadows.
 They did not have to account for anything.
 Money could come from anywhere, virtually untraceable and without limit.